 Ethical Issues in Psychology & Socially Sensitive Research

 There has been an assumption over the years by many psychologists that provided they follow the BPS guidelines when using human participants and that all leave in a similar state of mind to how they turned up, not having been deceived or humiliated, given a debrief, and not having had their confidentiality breached, that there are no ethical concerns with their research.

-a) Caughy et al 1994 who found that middle class children put in daycare at an early age generally score less on cognitive tests than children from similar families reared in the home.
+a) Caughy et al. 1994 found that middle-class children put in daycare at an early age generally score less on cognitive tests than children from similar families reared in the home.

 Sieber & Stanley (1988) (the main names for Socially Sensitive Research (SSR) outline 4 groups that may be affected by psychological research: It is the first group of people that we are most concerned with!

 1) Members of the social group being studied, such as racial or ethnic group.
 For example, early research on IQ was used to discriminate against US Blacks.

 2) Friends and relatives of those taking part in the study, particularly in case studies, where individuals may become famous or infamous.
 Cases that spring to mind would include Genie’s mother.